 Students are responsible for knowing the following:

-For well over a century, Occidental has acted upon the principles that colleges and universities serve the common good through learning, teaching, research, and scholarship; and that the fulfillment of this function necessarily rests upon the preservation of the intellectual freedoms of teaching, expression, research, and debate.
-All members of the Occidental community have a responsibility to exemplify and support those freedoms in the interests of reasoned inquiry.
+For well over a century, Occidental College has acted upon the principles that colleges and universities serve the common good through learning, teaching, research, and scholarship; and that the fulfillment of this function necessarily rests upon the preservation of the intellectual freedoms of teaching, expression, research, and debate.
+All members of the Occidental College community have a responsibility to exemplify and support those freedoms in the interests of reasoned inquiry.

 Demonstrations